jkwonny/morpheus-space/README.md

 If I had a bit more time and more data, this challenge would have been interesting to solve.

 The Data Display component looks simple but has many moving pieces.
-I personally like to draw it out.
-I will be attaching my drawing to the email!
+I personally like to draw it out to visualize the containers, spacing, and layout.
+I will be uploading a picture onto the github in the morning!

 I chose to pass on SCSS as I found that using the BEM (block-element-modifier) naming convention provides enough specificity where I don't have to invest into nesting.
 BEM is a practice that I enjoy because of the ease of readability and increased organization.
 I've been recently been using a ton of Tailwind (Utility-based post-css) and it has been offloading a lot stress when naming classnames so I apologize for the lack of creativity when naming the classes.
 I do think the variable feature is important and useful in this project, but given the scope of this project, I believe it's sufficient to use CSS modules.